 Western Institute courses are open to anyone who may benefit from them.
-In some instances, a particular competency level may be required for registration in a course.
-Students may register for Western Institute sponsored credit and non-credit courses through regular registration or in the office of the Western Institute.
+Students may register for Western Institute CED credit and noncredit courses through regular registration or in the office of the Western Institute.

 FEES

 Fees for continuing education classes are divided into two categories: credit and noncredit courses.
 All classes will be operated on a cost-recovery basis.